hugal/todolist/README.md

 # todolist
 A simple todolist application

-This is a school project using html/css/js and PHP
+This is a school project using html/css/js and pHp